“I wanted to be a song”

 Bryan Ferry’s loss was Ralph’s win

-Sophie Ballantine Hawkins was born November 1, 1964, and lived in New York City with her mother, a writer, and her father, a lawyer.
-At an early age, around 4 years old, Hawkins gained interest and started playing percussion.
+Sophie Ballantine Hawkins was born on November 1, 1964, and lived in New York City with her mother, Joan Winthrop, a British novelist, and her father, a lawyer.
+At an early age, around 4 years old, Hawkins became interested in percussion and started playing.

-“I really remember this moment so well,” Sophie recalled.
-“I was living in New York, listening to Bob Dylan and I put on my father’s dark sunglasses and I started to cry underneath them.
-I said to myself, ‘I want to be that,’ and “that” was a song.
+“I really remember this moment so well,” Hawkins recalled.
+“I was living in New York, listening to Bob Dylan, and I put on my father’s dark sunglasses and I started to cry underneath them.
+I said to myself, ‘I want to be that,’ and ‘that’ was a song.
 I wanted to be a song.
 I didn’t want to be Bob Dylan.
 I didn’t want to be the voice or the instrument.
 I wanted to be the song, the need and the depth and the whole story of a song.”

-At age 14, Hawkins’ aunt introduced her to Nigerian drummer Babatunde Olatunji’s ensemble, where she started to take lessons.
-“I knew I had to play African drums – I found an African drum teacher and then from that moment on I practiced as much as I could every day and I never stopped.”
+At age 14, Hawkins’ aunt introduced her to African master drummer Babatunde Olatunji’s ensemble, where she began taking lessons.
+“I knew I had to play African drums—I found an African drum teacher, and then from that moment on I practiced as much as I could every day and I never stopped.”

 In 1991, Hawkins landed her first professional job playing percussion with Bryan Ferry’s band, Roxy Music, but was quickly replaced.